-A system that is too large can cool or heat a house quickly, but the residents may not feel comfortable.
-This is due to the HVAC not being able to adequately remove enough moisture from the air during the cooling mode, leaving people feeling nauseous and humid.
+A too-large system can cool or heat a house quickly, but the residents may not feel comfortable.
+This is due to the HVAC’s inability to adequately remove enough moisture from the air during the cooling mode, leaving people nauseous and humid.

-A system that is too small just can not do the job, it will continuously struggle to meet the desired temperatures and drive up electricity bills.
+A system that is too small can not do the job.
+It will continuously struggle to meet the desired temperatures and drive up electricity bills.

-However, a correctly sized system will honorably take care of your HVAC needs.
-Unfortunately, to choose the right HVAC system is not just based on the size of the house, many factors contribute to finding the perfect sized system.
-Some of these elements are the type of house and walls, type and size of windows, insulation, number of rooms, square footage, etc. So, a detailed survey of the house must be taken by the salesperson.
+However, a correctly sized system will honorably address your HVAC needs.
+Unfortunately, choosing the right HVAC system is not just based on the size of the house.
+Many factors contribute to finding the perfect sized system.
+Some of these elements are the type of house and walls, type and size of windows, insulation, number of rooms, square footage, etc. So, the salesperson must take a detailed survey of the house.

 What type of heating and air conditioning system should I get?

 Well, this question can have many answers.
-Just like “what size HVAC system do I need,” many factors can contribute to what specific system would work best with your home.
-Here is a quick summary of the different type of heating and air conditioning systems.
+Like “What size HVAC system do I need,” many factors can contribute to what specific system would work best with your home.
+Here is a quick summary of the different heating and air conditioning system types.

 Electric Heating System & A/C